andreasgarvik/bachelor_blog/README.md

 # SiamaWanders :building_construction:

-This is a travel blog from scratch :rocket:
+A travel blog from scratch :rocket: